Djamil17/openhpc-test-cluster/README.md

 This repository provides the utilities necessary for quickly building an OpenHPC test cluster using VirtualBox VMs and Vagrant.

+Hardware Requirements

+   It is recommended to have _at least_ 50 gb of storage and 16 gb of ram.
+The installation process was tested on mac, windows, and linux ubuntu.

 # Mac OS installation